Full Bloom Story

 It’s about growth in broken places.

-It’s about recognizing that many of us haven’t been taught how to fight the real battles we’re facing—and that the enemy would love nothing more than for us to stay wounded and unaware.
+It’s about recognizing that many of us haven’t been taught how to navigate the unseen battles we’re facing—and that the enemy would love nothing more than for us to stay weary, wounded, or unaware.

-For families like ours, walking through adoption, foster care, trauma, and hope—Living In Full Bloom has become a lifeline.
+For families like ours—walking through adoption, foster care, trauma, and hope—Living In Full Bloom became more than a phrase.
+It became a lifeline.
 A declaration.
-A testimony.
+A way of living.

 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”